carpentries/workshop-template/files/collaborative_document_in_person.md

   be sure to be accompanied by someone from the escience center to let you back in through the groundfloor door
 * For access to this floor you might need to ring the doorbell so someone can let you in
 * In case of an emergency, you can exit our floor using the main staircase.
-  Or use the emergency staircase that is on the northside of the building in the hallway.
+  Or follow green light signs at the ceiling to the emergency staircase.
 * **Wifi**: Eduroam should work.
 Otherwise use the 'matrixbuilding' network, see A4 papers on the walls.

 ## 🔧 Exercises